 - If you are from a non-English speaking country, you are required to show English proficiency as measured by the TOEFL or IELTS exams.
 Our graduate college requires a minimum TOEFL iBT score of 103 or IELTS of 7.5 for full-status admission.
 Detailed requirements for the TOEFL/IELTS (including exemption information) are outlined here.

 Required upon admission: Statement of Financial Resources

 - Upon being offered admission, if you are not a citizen or permanent resident of the United States, you need to provide the University Admissions Officer with a copy of your passport (as well as any dependents) and proof of funding.
 You will find the Declaration and Certification of Finances form and related information here.
 You will need to prove that you have sufficient funds to cover the estimated expenses for admitted students as described in the Declaration and Certification of Financed form.
 You may subtract the amount you have been awarded in scholarship funds for ONE year.

-All of the materials listed above must be submitted prior to the stated application deadline in order for an applicant to be considered for admission, unless otherwise noted.
+All of the materials listed above must be submitted in order for an applicant to be considered for admission, unless otherwise noted.

 Additional Resources for International Applicants

 - International Applicants

 - International Student and Scholars Services – Prospective Students